 The program aims to support teachers with new approaches to collaborative and adaptive learning in order to yield measurable impacts on the learning of students, focusing on digital literacy and transferable skills.
 Ultimately, this program contributes to the strengthening of Vietnam’s national capacity to develop and manage inclusive, equitable, and high-quality policies, programs, and budgets for the integration of digital literacy and transferable skills into Vietnam’s education system.
 Specifically, the program aims to introduce teachers to AVR (Augmented and Virtual Reality) technology and build up their capability to use it as an innovative tool.
 In preschool, kindergarten, and lower secondary schools, AVR will be used to support digital learning in remote areas, with a special focus on female ethnic minority students.
 The relevance and sustainability of this pilot program will be assessed for its introduction in teaching and learning at two education levels.
 The program is expected to provide recommendations for medium-term actions, contributing to the country’s digital literacy framework focusing on children.

-EON Reality’s AVR Platform enables the use of existing smartphones and tablets to deliver immersive education and training experiences in Augmented and Virtual Reality – and provides teachers and trainers with a no-code platform to easily create applications from access to over 800,000 assets.
-In Vietnam, concurrently with the implementation of this UNICEF-sponsored pilot program, CFC and OMT also engage teachers, lecturers from the VNU Education University, Vietnam National College for Education, the Olympia Schools, Luong Van Can High School, to create Vietnam-specific lessons on the AVR Platform for their own classes and for sharing with the Vietnamese teacher community.
+EON Reality’s AVR Platform enables the use of smartphones and tablets to deliver immersive education and training experiences in AVR – and provides teachers with a no-coding-required platform to easily create applications, with access to over 800,000 assets.
+In Vietnam, concurrently with the implementation of this UNICEF-sponsored pilot program, CFC and OMT will also engage teachers, lecturers from the VNU University of Education, Vietnam National College for Education, the Olympia Schools, and Luong Van Can High School to create Vietnam-specific lessons on the AVR Platform for their own classes and for sharing with the Vietnamese teacher community.